10 Batangas Tourist Spots Perfect for Quick Getaways

 Caleruega Chapel will bring you closer not only to God but also to nature as it is surrounded by delicate flowers and trees.
 This place is a popular wedding destination and shooting location.
 This tourist spot in Batangas is also ideal for retreats, recreation, or any other outdoor activities.

 This mountain is beginner-friendly as it’s easier to hike than other mountains.
 But it’s not all boring though.
 Mt.
 Batulao in Batangas Philippines gives hikers a decent challenge and extremely scenic trails of rolling slopes and green grasslands.
 Before reaching the summit, you will have to pass through several mini-peaks which takes roughly four hours to arrive.
 For hikers in it for the stunning views and wanting to take their time, there are campsites along the trail to relax and spend the night.
 You see, Batangas tourism is not just about beaches.

 Located in Lobo Batangas, Malabrigo Lighthouse is one of the two lighthouses in the province constructed in 1891 to guide seafaring vessels voyaging through the eastern side of the Verde Island Passage and Tayabas Bay.

 Also known as Faro de Punta Malabrigo or simply parola to the locals, this historic lighthouse has stood the test of time and is still in use with updated solar-powered lamps.
-Malabrigo Lighthouse has also been declared a National Historical Landmark in 2006 by the National Historical Commission.
+This Lobo Batangas tourist spot has also been declared a National Historical Landmark in 2006 by the National Historical Commission.